Are PWAs the new sexy of mobile tech? Yes, sir! Why? Well, for several reasons: in general, users are almost three...

 Screaming Frog is one of the giants in the industry, and the company’s SEO spider can rapidly crawl websites of any size.
 It also delivers SEO recommendations to the users.

-It can pinpoint web pages with missing or poorly optimized metadata, broken links, diagnose and fix redirect chain issues, and uncover duplicate pages.
+It can pinpoint web pages with missing or poorly optimized metadata, and broken links, diagnose and fix redirect chain issues, and uncover duplicate pages.

 If you manage a team, then DeepCrawl is probably the best fit for you.
 It’s an enterprise-level technical SEO audit tool that delivers customized reporting.